How to Build a Portfolio Career

 - Don’t be afraid to do the work and invest the time.
 Building a portfolio career takes focus, commitment and consistent activity in the right channels to build something that is sustainable and that suits your individual needs.

 How can you start the journey to building your portfolio career?

 Try some of the above-mentioned steps and if you would like to develop it further you can go through the Advisory Board Centre’s Portfolio Career program, which has been specifically developed for individuals looking to discover their own path to a portfolio career and uncover their ‘what’s next?’.

 Resources to Support Your Transition to a Portfolio Career

 Louise Broekman, Advisory Board Centre Founder and CEO, sat down with deeply experienced Executive Recruiters and Certified Chairs Michele Walls & Peter Murphy, to discuss how to build a Portfolio Career.

 The full recording is available below:

-If you are looking to transition to a portfolio career and don’t know where to start, enrol in our online Executive Transitions Program to discover your professional pathway.
+If you are looking to transition to a portfolio career and don’t know where to start, enrol in our online Porfolio Careers Program to discover your professional pathway.